History of the Margarita

 7. The socialite Margaret Sames held a Christmas party in Acapulco, Mexico, in 1948, where she is said to have created the first Margarita.

-It's worth mentioning that Margarita is a girl's name that reached its peak of popularity in America during the 1930s and 40s so there were plenty of Margaritas around in the 1950s when it would appear the Margarita cocktail was christened.
+It's worth mentioning that Margarita is a girl's name that reached its peak of popularity in America during the 1930s and 40s, so there were plenty of Margaritas around in the 1950s when it appears the Margarita cocktail was christened.

-Whatever the truth behind the story of Johnny Durlesser creating the Margarita, under Vernon Underwood's guidance, in early 1955, Young's Market Company moved from being a local to the national U.S. distributor for José Cuervo and supported this with a national advertising campaign for tequila-based drinks, most notably the Margarita.
-Vernon's insight into the growing popularity of Cuervo and the Margarita cocktail helped make Young's Market one of America's biggest liquor distributors, and in turn, Young's Market advertising the Margaitra was influential on the cocktail's success.
+Whatever the truth behind the story of Johnny Durlesser creating the Margarita, in early 1955, under Vernon Underwood's guidance, Young's Market Company moved from being a local to the national U.S. distributor for José Cuervo and supported this with a national advertising campaign for tequila-based drinks, most notably the Margarita.
+Vernon's insight into the growing popularity of Cuervo and the Margarita cocktail helped make Young's Market one of America's biggest liquor distributors.
+In turn, Young's Market advertising the Margaitra influenced the cocktail's success.

 Lastly, (as David Wondrich points out) Shelton Henry, owner of The Tail O' The Cock, was a friend of Margaret Sames (see No.7 above) and, with this in mind, Sames could have been Durlesser's "Let me have a Magnolia" lady.